Liverpool loanee Sheyi Ojo dedicates Rangers goal to Fernando Ricksen | Goal.com

 The on-loan Liverpool winger scored a stunner in the 24th minute to hand his side a 1-0 victory over the Dutch club in their opening Europa League game on Thursday.

-Ojo admitted his effort was in honour of the Gers former captain Ricksen, who passed away on Wednesday after battling with motor neurone disease.
+Ojo revealed his effort was in honour of the Gers former captain Ricksen, who passed away on Wednesday after battling with motor neurone disease.

 "It was a nice goal but the most important thing was to get the win today and we've done that," Ojo told BT Sport.